dlparker/pbp_switcher/README.md

 Automatically switches OS configuration to activate either Pi Book Pro or HDMI monitor based on which is plugged in and which is "preferred".
-If you want to normally run the Pi with out the Pi Book Pro attached, either headless or with and HDMI monitor, but sometimes attach the PBP. this package is for you.
+If you want to normally run the Pi without the Pi Book Pro attached, either headless or with and HDMI monitor, but sometimes attach the PBP. this package is for you.
 Otherwise you don't need it.